thekevinscott/UpscalerJS/examples/tensors/README.md

 import flower from '/path/to/flower.png'

 const tensor = tf.browser.fromPixels(flower)
-// you can inspect this tensor further with:
+// inspect this tensor further with:
 // tensor.print()
 ```